Rough-In Plumbing Diagram

 Call Out Pipe Sizes

 Be sure you call out the size of each pipe shown on your rough-in plumbing diagram.
 Show all changes of direction correctly.
 If you intend to use a fitting that turns a hard 90-degree angle, show that on your drawing.
 If you intend to use fittings that turn just 45 degrees, draw that acute angle on the paper.
-It is not that hard to make a plumbing diagram so long as you can visualize the pipes in your head before you install them.
+It's not that hard to make a plumbing diagram so long as you can visualize the pipes in your head before you install them.

 Study Other Drawings